erikbrinkman/d3-dag/README.md

 Often data sets are hierarchical, but are not in a tree structure, such as genetic data.
 In these instances `d3-hierarchy` may not suit your needs, which is why `d3-dag` (Directed Acyclic Graph) exists.
 This module implements a data structure for manipulating DAGs.
-Old versions were designed to mimic `d3-hierarchy`'s api as much as possible, newer versions have opted to use modern javascript conventions while breaking from the standard
+Old versions were designed to mimic `d3-hierarchy`'s api as much as possible, newer versions have opted to use modern javascript conventions while breaking from the standard set by d3.

 ## Examples